dbriones49/Azure-SOC/README.md

  ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/fb8c54ab-dd0c-4721-a300-3a3fda5a1804)

 # Word Map Construction

-I used pre-built JSON Maps to reduce the number of errors.
+To construct the map, I used pre-built JSON Maps to reduce the number of errors.
 These maps will display the locations of the threat actors from a global standpoint.
 The maps were created to track the following:

 -Map 1 will track failed authentications for the windows VM(remote desktop authentications) -Map 3 will track SSH auth for linux VM
--Map 3 will track attacks on the Microsoft MySQL server -Map 4 will track alicious inbound flows for the network security group,
+-Map 3 will track attacks on the Microsoft MySQL server -Map 4 will track alicious inbound flows for the network security group.

-To construct the maps, JSON code was entered a Sentinel workbook.
+The JSON code was entered a Sentinel workbook.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/9a82161c-af1f-4978-841e-0c60208a7db7)